DudeUnoob/DudeUnoob/README.md

 Hey, I'm Damodar, a dev and programmer.

-Current Software Lead @ Tree-Plenish, creating infrastructure for environmental events sustainability.
+Current Lead Software Dev @ Tree-Plenish, creating infra at scale for sustainability and reforestation initiatives.

 <br />
-Recently been big in Web Design/Development, Applied AI/ML, and Agentic software!
+Big in Applied AI/ML with Deep Learning, Agentic software, Startups, and Web Design/Development!

 <br />
 <br />